 The reuse is therefore about making use of knowledge that we have already gained.
-Analogous to this, existing knowledge should be transferable to a new context for avoiding redundant work.
+Analogous to this, existing knowledge should be transferable to a new context to avoid redundant work.

 Create an explicit collection of knowledge

 One obstacle is the often only implicitly existing knowledge and thus the formation of information silos.
-To avoid this, it is a good idea to create explicit collections of knowledge, for example with spreadsheets or micro sheets.
+To avoid this, it is a good idea to create explicit knowledge collections, for example, with spreadsheets or micro sheets.

 Communicate findings directly